-The device shall be labeled as an implantable spinal cord stimulator.
+The device shall be labeled as an implantable peripheral nerve stimulator.
 The transmitter and pulse generator shall display:

 - the manufacturer's name;

-- the model number;
+- the model number; and

 - the serial number and/or manufacturing lot number.

 3.1.2 Information manual/package insert